Limberg Gutiérrez (footballer, born 1977)

-Limberg Gutiérrez Mariscal (born November 19, 1977 in Santa Cruz de la Sierra) is a Bolivian retired football player who played as an attacking midfielder.
+Limberg Gutiérrez Mariscal (born 19 November 1977) is a Bolivian retired footballer who played as an attacking midfielder.
 He was a player known for his scoring range and free-kick abilities.

 Club career

+Gutiérrez was born in Santa Cruz de la Sierra.
 His former clubs include Blooming, where he spent most of his football career, Bolívar, The Strongest, Oriente Petrolero, and Sport Boys Warnes in Bolivia, as well as Uruguayan giants Nacional de Montevideo.

 International career

-Gutiérrez was a member of the Bolivia national football team in Copa América 2004.
+Gutiérrez was a member of the Bolivia national team in Copa América 2004.
 He also has participated 24 times in FIFA World Cup qualifiers for 1998, 2002, and 2006, and played at the 1999 Confederations Cup.
 He earned a total of 54 caps and scored 4 goals for the Bolivia national team between 1997 and 2009.